Jewish religious clothing: Kittel

-A kittel (קיטל) is a white, knee-length, cotton robe worn by Jewish prayer leaders and some Orthodox Jews on the High Holidays.
+A kittel (קיטל) is a white, knee-length, cotton robe worn by Jewish prayer leaders and some Orthodox Jews on the High Holy Days.
 In some families, the head of the household wears a kittel at the Passover seder, while in other families all married men wear them.
 In many Ashkenazi Orthodox circles, it is customary for the groom to wear a kittel under the chuppah (wedding canopy).

 Women's clothing

+Ezra the Scribe is said to have made one of the earliest enactments on women's attire, requiring all Jewish women to be girded with a wide belt (waist band) (סינר), whether from the front or from the back, out of modesty (Babylonian Talmud, Baba Kama 82a).
+In subsequent years, the Sages of Israel forbade Jewish women from wearing any predominantly red colored accoutrement, as it attracts undue attention to themselves.

 Married observant Jewish women wear a scarf (tichel or mitpahat), snood, hat, beret, or sometimes a wig (sheitel) in order to conform with the requirement of Jewish religious law that married women cover their hair.

 Jewish women were distinguished from others in the western regions of the Roman Empire by their custom of veiling in public.
 The custom of veiling was shared by Jews with others in the eastern regions.
 The custom petered out among Roman women, but was retained by Jewish women as a sign of their identification as Jews.
 The custom has been retained among Orthodox women.
 Evidence drawn from the Talmud shows that pious Jewish women would wear shawls over their heads when they would leave their homes, but there was no practice of fully covering the face.
 In the medieval era, Jewish women started veiling their faces under the influence of the Islamic societies they lived in.
 In some Muslim regions such as in Baghdad, Jewish women veiled their faces until the 1930s.
 In the more lax Kurdish regions, Jewish women did not cover their faces.